Why Must I Re-Enter my Email to Unsubscribe?

 If you didn’t ask for them, those messages are spam.

 One way spammers harvest email addresses of real, live people is to include an unsubscribe link that asks for an email address.
-Any email address given is immediately subscribed to more spam.
+Any email address you give them is immediately “subscribed” to more spam.

-The bottom line is that unsubscribing from an email list you requested to be on should be a single click.
+Unsubscribing from an email list you requested to be on should be accomplished in a single click.
 Two at most.

 Anything more complex is, honestly, disrespectful.